anvillasoto/60DaysofUdacity/README.md

 Day 13:
 ----------
-Milestones:
+Milestone:
-1. Finished lesson 1 of Introduction to Neural Networks.
+Finished lesson 1 of Introduction to Neural Networks from Intro to Deep Learning Udacity Course.

 Learnings:
 1. In creating neural networks, we'll err on the side of the complicated model and then we'll apply certain techniques to prevent overfitting.
 This is different from what I conceived as the right way to build models by starting at the simple solution and going up from there.